November 13, 2014 10 Comments

-Here we go again…looks like the Polar Vortex decided to show up early this year.
-We don’t know about you, but we refuse to ride the trainer before Thanksgiving.
-So long as we don’t get one of our famous, downhome Carolina Ice Storms, we’ll keep riding outside.
+Here we go again…looks like the Polar Vortex has descended upon us once again.
+We don’t know about you, but so long as we don’t get one of our famous, downhome Carolina Ice Storms, we’ll keep riding outside as much as we can.

 Now, you wouldn’t think a bunch of Southerners would know much about riding in the cold, but most of us actually grew up riding, training and racing in places like Vermont, Chicago, Pennsylvania, and Portland (Oregon, not Maine– which is a whole other animal), so we’ve learned a few things over the years about riding in the wet, the cold, and the snow.